Metalnem/mijailovic.net/_drafts/books-2017-q3.md

 book is not nearly as great as the first.
-It describes the numerous criminal and civil trials that followed in the decades after the uprising, but it's too long and too detailed, describing numerous cases that were very similar in nature.
+It describes the numerous criminal and civil trials that followed in the decades after the uprising, but it's too long and too detailed, describing many cases that were very similar in nature.
 The book remains great, but flawed; it could have been perfect if only the second part was much shorter.